StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 These functions are used in the Pluto notebook `projects` specifically intended for hands-on use while studying the book or taking the course.

-## Note: Version 4 is under development and breaking in many respects.
+## *Note: Version 4 is under development and breaking in many respects.*

 Version 4 has a very different setup and is a breaking change from v3 of StatisticalRethinking.jl.
 See below for what has changed.

 For now StatisticalRethinking v3.3.6 is more complete in conjunction with the StatisticalRethinkingStan (v3) and StatisticalRethinkingTuring (v1-3) projects.

-## Why StatisticalRethinking v4?
+## Why a StatisticalRethinking v4?

 Over time more and better options become available to express the material covered in Statistical Rethinking.
 The most important (in my opinion!) is the use of KeyedArrays (provided by AxisKeys.jl) for the representation of mcmc chains.